Multi-Normal Prototypes Learning for Weakly Supervised Anomaly Detection: Experiments

 \subsection{Performance Comparison}

-In our experiments, we evaluate the performance of our proposed anomaly detection method across multiple datasets with a fixed labeled anomaly ratio of 1.0\% for each dataset.
+The same as in \cite{weakly-survey23}, we evaluate the performance of our proposed anomaly detection method across multiple datasets with a fixed labeled anomaly ratio of 1.0\% for each dataset.
 The labeled anomaly ratio is defined as the proportion of anomalies in the training dataset that are labeled.
+This means that in practical anomaly detection scenarios, we only need to label anomalies included in 1.0\% of the training data, ensuring that the weakly supervised anomaly detection setup does not affect the proportion of anomalies in the training set regardless of the inherent anomaly ratio of the dataset.

 Table \ref{tab:Performance Comparison} shows the performance of different methods on the fifteen benchmark datasets.
 Our method consistently outperformed other approaches, achieving the highest average scores in both AUC-PR and AUC-ROC metrics, with statistically significant improvements with over 99.9\% confidence.
 Specifically, in terms of AUC-PR, our method achieved the best results on 13 of the 15 datasets, and was the second-best on the remaining two, closely approaching the top results.
 The average AUC-PR of our method was 0.642, which is significantly higher than other methods.
 Similarly, for the AUC-ROC metric, our method achieved an average of 0.886, surpassing all other methods.
 The statistical validation further confirmed that the improvements brought by our method are significant, providing robust and reliable anomaly detection performance in weakly supervised settings.

 Besides, the weakly supervised algorithms, such as our method, RoSAS, and DevNet, perform significantly better than all unsupervised algorithms on almost all datasets.
 This confirms that with the appropriate use of a few labeled anomaly samples, we can get better anomaly detection performance.